 With its age-appropriate Clark Medal winners disqualified from contention for one reason or another — Lawrence Summers, Andrei Shleifer and Susan Athey — Mankiw became the department’s logical candidate.
 With his withdrawal, the possibility that the Harvard and MIT would engage in an unseemly struggle behind the scenes for office space is moot.

 A friend writes to ask if it is fair to characterize Mankiw as an “indifferent” producer of economic research.
 It is a severe judgment, but I think, one justified by the facts.
 Certainly he was a stellar contributor to the literature in the 1980s and early 1990s, when was one of the leaders of the “New Keynesian” movement.
 He has remained a dedicated participant in graduate education ever since.

 Between 1984, when he completed his dissertation at the Massachusetts Institute of Technology, and 1992, when he began to write his introductory text, Mankiw wrote or co-authored 37 NBER working papers.
-Since then, he has written or coauthored 25 more, mostly on macroeconomic management, but only those co-authored with his student, Ricardo Reis, now of Princeton University, seem to have been of fundamental research interest.
+Since then, he has written or coauthored 25 more, mostly on macroeconomic management, but only those co-authored with his student, Ricardo Reis, now of

 Even allowing for the time he spent at the Council of Economic Advisers (2003-05), Mankiw’s research productivity is not what you would expect from a star economist in his forties.
 But the blog, the teaching and the textbooks take a lot of time.
 He’ll be a very good editor for the Brookings Papers.